South Slope, Burnaby: History

 South Slope was originally called, "Alta Vista", meaning "High View", and offered early residents in the very early 20th century great views of the, "Fraser Valley", (Richmond and Big Bend), and was served by Royal Oak, and Highland Park stations, on the historic British Columbia Electric Railway.
 It is one of the oldest neighborhoods in Burnaby, and that can be seen in the large amounts of historical buildings in the neighborhoods.
-During 1910 there we’re about a dozen buildings in the neighbourhood.
+During 1910 there were about a dozen buildings in the neighbourhood.
 That number quickly went up to 400 in 1912.

 The borough's development blew up in the post-war years, as houses were mass developed, most commonly the, "Mid Century Vernacular", and Vancouver Special later on.

 Commodities

 Although the neighborhoods is almost all residential, there are small family-owned businesses located on the intersection of Rumble St. and Royal Oak Avenue.
-There are also townhouses sprouting close to the Skytrain tracks, but are all north of the neighborhoods border (Rumble Street).
+There are also townhouses sprouting close to the Skytrain tracks, but are all north of the neighborhood's border (Rumble Street).

 Parks

 The parks in South Slope mainly consist of creeks that run from the Fraser River watershed.
-The creeks are maintained by the City of Burnaby who culvert, and repair these creeks.
+The creeks are maintained by the City of Burnaby who culvert and repair them.
 Local volunteer stewardship groups are involved in streamkeeping activities, such as water quality monitoring, releasing salmon fry, garbage cleanups, invasive species removal, and other stewardship activities.
 Many of the creeks have a healthy wildlife population.
 These creeks include Sussex Creek, Boundary Creek, Kaymar Creek (coho population), Glen-Lyon Creek, Gray Creek (beaver population), Froggers Creek (cutthroat trout population), John Matthews Creek (rainbow trout population), Byrne Creek (chum salmon population), and Jerry Rogers' Creek (muskrat population).

 Parks include Alta Vista Reservoir Park, Riverway West School Park, Macpherson Park, David Gray Park, Suncrest Park, Ledingham Park, McKay Park, Ron McLean Park, Taylor Park, 14th Ave Ravine Park, Byrne Creek Ravine Park, and Willard Park.

 There was a planned Ice Rink on MacPherson Park, but the located was moved to Eastern Burnaby.